 Adjusted SG&A represents SG&A, prepared in accordance with GAAP, adjusted for certain items that management believes are not reflective of the operational performance of the business.
-Adjustments to GAAP amounts include, as applicable, the pre-tax impact from restructuring and related charges, net; amortization and impairment charges; discontinued operations; acquisition-related expenses; changes in fair value of contingent consideration obligations; inventory step-up expenses; significant legal and environmental charges and other items identified by the company.
+Adjustments to GAAP amounts include, as applicable, the pre-tax impact from restructuring and related charges, net; amortization and impairment charges; pension settlement charges; acquisition-related expenses; changes in fair value of contingent consideration obligations; significant legal and environmental charges and other items identified by the company.